 - Powder blending: Powders are mixed using a suitable blender to obtain a uniform and homogeneous powder mix.
 The drug substance and excipients are mixed in geometric dilution.

-- Granulation: Here small powder particles are gathered together into layers, and permanent aggregates to render them into free flowing states.
+- Granulation: Here small powder particles are gathered together into layers, and permanent aggregates to render them into free-flowing states.

-- Drying and dry screening: Screened wet granules need to be dried for a particular time period in tray dry or fluid bed drier at controlled temperature not exceeding 550C.
+- Drying and dry screening: Screened wet granules need to be dried for a particular time period in tray dry or fluid bed dryer at controlled temperature not exceeding 550C.
 Dried granules are screened through the appropriate mesh screen.